Below-shot-noise capacity in phase estimation using nonlinear interferometers: Phase sensitivity in a Yurke setup in the presence of loss

 Equations~\eqref{sigma_Y_loss}, \eqref{eq:sigma_Y_min}, and \eqref{eq:high-gain-Yurke} are the main results of this section.
 Equation~\eqref{sigma_Y_loss} is the general expression that determines the uncertainty of phase estimation for any phase $\phi$ and any parametric gain.
 Equation~\eqref{eq:sigma_Y_min} is the uncertainty of phase estimation when $\phi=\phi_\text{min}$, and thus gives the minimum variance for a given value of the parametric gain.
-Equation~\eqref{eq:high-gain-Yurke} is the minimum variance for the case of high parametric gain ($n \gg 1$), and it highlights the dependence of the variance of phase estimation on the value of $n$.
+Equation~\eqref{eq:high-gain-Yurke} is the minimum variance for the case of high parametric gain ($n \gg 1$) including loss, and it highlights the dependence of the variance of phase estimation on the value of the probing photon number $n$.

 The first, constant contribution to Eq.~\eqref{eq:high-gain-Yurke} only arises if there is loss imbalance $T_\text{s}-T_\text{i} \neq 0$ and leads to a term that is not suppressed by increasing photon number.
 Therefore, the value $(T_\text{s}-T_\text{i})^2/(4 T_\text{s}T_\text{i})$ poses the ultimate limit to the phase uncertainty, even if the phase is optimal.
-However, this term vanishes for balanced loss $T_\text{s}=T_\text{i}$, so that in this case the second contribution dominates.
+However, this noise floor vanishes for balanced loss $T_\text{s}=T_\text{i}$, so that in this case the second contribution dominates.

-This contribution can be associated with shot noise due to its scaling with $1/n$ and is the best one can achieve in a Yurke setup including loss.
-However, in the regime of small photon numbers, the third contribution might dominate, so that the phase uncertainty will approach a Heisenberg scaling.
+The second contribution in Eq.~\eqref{eq:high-gain-Yurke} can be associated with shot noise due to its asymptotic scaling with $1/n$, but includes a loss-dependent prefactor and is the best one can achieve in a Yurke setup including loss.
+However, in the regime of small photon numbers, the third contribution might dominate, leading to an intermediate regime exhibiting a Heisenberg-like scaling with respect to the sample-probing photon number.
 The optimal phase uncertainty from Eq.~\eqref{eq:sigma_Y_min} and these three contributions are plotted in Fig.~\ref{fig:scaling} for balanced loss and a loss imbalance.
-Clearly, we observe that for unbalanced loss the phase uncertainty levels off, while for balanced loss we find shot-noise scaling.
-For low photon numbers, both cases approach the Heisenberg scaling given by the red dashed line.
+Clearly, we observe that for unbalanced loss the phase uncertainty levels off to a constant noise floor, while for balanced loss we find asymptotic shot-noise scaling with a loss-dependent prefactor.
+For low photon numbers, both cases exhibit a Heisenberg-like scaling given by the red dashed line.

 We can get a clearer physical explanation of the different behavior of the minimum variance in the two regimes described above by rewriting Eq. (\ref{Ns}) as

 In the lossless case, the minimum variance is associated to the phase $\phi_\text{min}=\pi$ that yields $N_\text{s}=0$.
 Including loss, inspection of Eq.~\eqref{eq:opt_uncertainty} shows that in the high-gain regime, $\phi_\text{min} \rightarrow \pi$.
 For this setting of $\phi$, the second term in Eq.~\eqref{Ns2}, scaling with $n^2$, vanishes if $T_\text{s} = T_\text{i}$.
 However, this is not the case if $T_\text{s} \ne T_\text{i}$.
 Therefore the variance of $N_\text{s}$, that is $N_\text{s} (N_\text{s}+1)$, is lower in the case with $T_\text{s} = T_\text{i}$ compared to the case with $T_\text{s} \ne T_\text{i}$.
 This reduced variance translates into better sensitivity in phase estimation for the case with $T_\text{s}=T_\text{i}$.